srsampson/ADSBSQLite/Windows/README.md

 This was compiled on Windows.
-Maybe work where the other doesn't??
+Compiled with older JDBC JAR file .30 version.